|#||Model||Rating||Weight||Frequency range||Our top||Check|

 Also I am not saying that this is the most comfortable model I`ve ever tried.
 It even used to give my ears serious fatigue, until I adjusted them properly.
 In my opinion it is worth paying a hundred or two more and getting something of a higher quality and comfort.

-In the end of the day John named this headset a satisfying one.
+At the end of the day John named this headset a satisfying one.
 There are hundreds of better options, he said, but this one does its` job and is worth the price the company wants for it.

 Alternatives to Consider